jxson/beardo/README.md

 > A mustache template utility for Node.js servers/ projects.

 The best mustaches were beards first.
-This module provides simple, layout aware APIs for working with mustache templates.
+The `beardo` module provides simple, layout aware APIs for working with mustache templates.
 Add mustache files to a templates directory and use `beardo` to lazily and asynchronously read and render them as appropriate.

 # Example: res.template()

-Decorate the http `res` obeject with a Templar compatible `res.template` method.
+Decorate the http `res` object with a Templar compatible `res.template` method.
 Etags and 304 responses will get automatically handled.

     var beardo = require('beardo')
       , http = require('http')